Public Safety departments for the City of Chesapeake, VA use CineMassive technology throughout their state-of-the-art…

 Seated at workstations in the RTCC control room, a team of officers, detectives, and crime analysts study the content on the video walls.
 As part of their daily operations, the team monitors video analytics programs, license plate scanners, television news, and ShotSpotter, a real-time gunfire detection solution that maps the location of shots fired in the city.
 They also use Live Earth, a digital PSIM platform that pulls real-time data from emergency calls, surveillance applications, and more into a live, 3D map of the city.

-A CineMassive Alpha video wall controller allows all of these tools and applications to be displayed on the video wall system simultaneously.
+A CineMassive Alpha video wall processor allows all of these tools and applications to be displayed on the video wall system simultaneously.
 By uniting their data sources in a single view, analysts can visualize crime hotspots, identify connections between crimes, and contextualize incidents within larger trends.

 When an incident occurs, the team uses CineNet video wall software to display and manage the tools they need on the video wall – from surveillance cameras to criminal databases.
 With CineNet, operators can load pre-arranged layouts of applications, zoom in on selected camera feeds, and dynamically pull in new content sources as needed.
 The user-friendly software helps them gather intelligence quickly so they can provide responding officers with critical insights.
 “With CineNet, we’re able to easily control any video feed or data source on the video wall from any of our monitors,” Sergeant Gleason explains.